RisingStar522/Dapp-for-Everburn/README.md

-# This is for rinkbey testnet
+# This is for Avalanche network.

 # Getting Started with Create React App